octue/django-svelte-jsoneditor/README.md

 ## About Svelte

-You don't need to know or care.
-It's the JavaScript framework used to develop the widget - but the widget JS is all pre-built so there are no extra requirements.
+**You don't need to know or care.** It's the JavaScript framework used to develop the widget - but the widget JS is all pre-built so there are no extra requirements.

-## Background

-This is a replacement for `django-jsoneditor` (which uses the older `jsoneditor` - you can [see the differences here](https://github.com/josdejong/svelte-jsoneditor#differences-between-josdejongsvelte-jsoneditor-and-josdejongjsoneditor).

-You can [read about why we're not simply updating `django-jsoneditor` here](https://github.com/nnseva/django-jsoneditor/issues/71

 ### Developing